redux-zero/redux-zero/README.md

 )(Component);
 ```

-### Binding actions to a outside object
+### Binding actions outside your application scope

-It's not usual, but sometimes you need to use yor actions outside from you application scope.
+If you need to bind the actions to an external listener outside the application scope, here's a simple way to do it:

-On this example we listen to push notification that send data to our React Native app.
+On this example we listen to push notifications that send data to our React Native app.

 ```js
 import firebase from 'react-native-firebase';